 When I say Cape Town has it all, I really mean it.
 From beautiful beaches, incredible hiking trails, scenic views, sprawling vineyards, delicious food, vibrant nightlife, great culture and even more amazing people.

 You'll be so spoilt for choice in Cape Town that I recommend you stay for at least two weeks!
-That's the minimum length of stay that I'd suggest, because if you want to see it all, you'll feel rushed in two weeks.
+That's the minimum length of stay that I'd suggest, because if you want to see it all, even two weeks can feel rushed.
 If you really want to embody the Cape Town lifestyle and take your time to explore, then a month would be advised.

 Where should you stay?